-1-Using masking or painter's tape, measure and tape an 8x8 grid on the floor.
-A great size for the squares are 12 inches x 12 inches.
-2-Place a teddy bear in one of the squares.
-Add other stuffed animals to the grid- this will provide a distraction.
-3- You will need five pieces of paper.
-On each piece of paper write one of the following action steps: Paper 1: One Step Forward 1 Paper 2: One Step Back Paper 3: Go Right Paper 4: Go Left
+- Using masking or painter's tape, measure and tape an eight-by-eight grid on the floor.
+A great size for the squares is 12 inches by 12 inches. - Place a teddy bear in one of the squares.
+Add other stuffed animals to the grid; this will provide a distraction. - You will need five pieces of paper.
+On each piece of paper, write one of the following action steps: - " Paper 1: One step forward - " Paper 2: One step back - ·

+" Paper 3: Go right